Lake Washington Ridge Homeowners Association

 Announcements

 $300 annual assessments are overdue if not paid.
-Please send payment by April 1, 2024.
+Please send payment ASAP.
 Send your check to: LWRHOA, 6947 Coal Creek Parkway S.E., #374, Newcastle, WA 98059-3159

 Other payment options are available: Online Bill Pay or Zelle.
 See LWRHOA emails for details